 Working near an electrical hazard is dangerous and can be fatal.
-Any work on or near energized equipment must be done only when measures are in place to provide protection from electric shock and burn.
+Any work on or near energized equipment must be done only when measures are in place to provide protection from shock and/or thermal burn.
 With adequate safety measures in place, every electrical injury and fatality can be prevented.

 Electrical Hazards